Odin-SMR/molflow-microq-framework/README.md

 # microService framework for data processing

+## Intent
+A framework for distributing jobs to workers.

+The intent is to use worker microservices that ask a server for jobs.
+All communication will be over REST with some kind of authentication for those calls that would benefit from it.
+Some calls are also made for humans to use for getting statuses and performing administration.

 ## REST hierarchy

-- /rest/jobs/
+### /rest/jobs/
     URL for getting a (human readable?) list of jobs with id and statuses:
     - available
     - claimed (message, e.g. percent done, time claimed, claimant id etc.)
     - done (message, e.g. delivery time, deliverer id etc.)

-- /rest/jobs/fetch/
+### /rest/jobs/fetch/
     URL for getting the next job in the "queue" from the server.
     No authentication required.

     Result is URL for claiming, getting data, reporting status etc.

-- /rest/jobs/<id>/
+### /rest/jobs/<id>/

-    Status of job <id>, also URLs for getting data to process, claiming etc. as applicable.
+    URL for getting the status of job <id>, also returns URLs for getting data to process, claiming etc. as applicable.
 Probably not human readable.

-- /rest/jobs/<id>/status/
+### /rest/jobs/<id>/status/

-    Status of job <id>, also URLs for getting data to process, claiming etc. as applicable.
+    URL for getting status of job <id>, also returns URLs for getting data to process, claiming etc. as applicable.
 Human readable.

-- /rest/jobs/<id>/status/update/
+### /rest/jobs/<id>/status/update/
     URL for updating status of job <id>.
 Some sort of authentication might be implemeted, such as only allowing claims where a proper key is supplied via e.g. ?key=.